Nahid-01/zeta/README.md

         - For example, reducing h by 10 reduces error by about 100 times in Central Difference.

   * Floating-Point Round-off Error
          - When h becomes extremely small (e.g., 1e-8), the subtraction of nearly equal numbers causes loss of precision.
-        - This explains why the error increases again at very small step sizes, even for Central Difference.
+         - his explains why the error increases again at very small step sizes, even for Central Difference.